Portrait of a Young Woman (Pollaiuolo): Description and style

 The woman is depicted on a background of blue sky, furrowed by clouds.
 She stands in profile, in the typical genre of Italian court portraits, which combined humanistic ideals with the style of Imperial Roman medals.
 The airy atmosphere indicates a harmony between nature and feminine beauty, after the classical ideals of the Renaissance.
 The depiction ends at the woman's shoulders, with a light twist of the torso that makes her neckline visible.
 The profile is forcefully separated from the background, with a clear, expressive line (called the "primacy" of the design) that is a typical characteristic of Florentine art in the second half of the 15th century, and in particular the Pollaiuolo brothers.
 Overall, the portrait is a symbol of Florentine elegance in the 15th century.

 Great attention has been given to her clothes, jewels, and elaborate hairstyle, which underlines the noble character and stature of the woman.
 Her corset is low-cut and fitted, connected on the front with a close series of buttons in a style popular among youth at the time.
 The velvet sleeve presents a concise floral motif, without using the convex effects of Flemish paintings.
 At that time, the sleeves of a garment were one of its most important parts.
 They were often interchangeable and decorated with jewels, so much that they were often inventoried as family heirlooms.

 The painting's attention to the values of light, however, approaches Flemish painting, which defines the materials represented with various light effects.
 The brilliance of pearls, the translucence of the hair, and the delicacy of the sitter's complexion add to the virtuosic effects.

 The subject's hair is shown in the so-called "vespaio" hairstyle, with a pattern of pearls.
 At the center of the pattern is a diadem of precious stones, which hold her hair in an elaborate cross that turns behind her neck and also holds the transparent veil that delicately covers her ears.
 The jewels she wears (pearls and a ruby) have bridal connotations, suggesting that the portrait might have been made as a dowry gift or a gift to the family of the groom as a sign of a marriage agreement.
-The pearls, in fact, allude to virginal purity and the ruby to the red of love.
+The pearls allude to virginal purity and the ruby to the red of love.